range of tankless water heaters

 Learn More About Tankless Water Heaters

-Modern innovation has brought the size down and functionality up when it comes to water heaters, making tankless units a go-to solution when you need on-demand hot water in a compact design you can install practically anywhere.
+Tankless water heaters deliver on-demand hot water in a compact design that fits in tight spaces, such as closets or utility rooms, or can be mounted on walls.
 With that in mind, learn more about what may work best for you by exploring the ins-and-outs of gas and electric tankless water heater designs.

 Gas Tankless Water Heaters

-Though gas tankless water heaters may have a higher upfront cost, these units make a great choice for larger households.
-They provide on-demand hot water in an energy-efficient way to save you money on energy costs down the road.
+Although gas tankless water heaters may have a higher upfront cost, they make a great choice for larger households.
+They provide on-demand hot water in an energy-efficient way, helping save money on energy costs down the road.

 Electric Tankless Water Heaters

 When you want lower initial costs paired with energy efficiency, electric tankless water heaters may be your best bet.
-These units offer easy installation with no need for gas lines or ventilation, making them a cost-effective water heating solution.
+These units offer easy installation without the need for gas lines or ventilation, making them a cost-effective water heating solution.